-146 Notification of date, time and place of hearing
+129. Notification of date, time and place of hearing

-(1) The appeal authority must notify the parties of the date, time and place of a hearing no later than 14 days after the municipal manager submitted the appeal to the appeal authority.

-(2) The appeal authority will provide notification of the hearing to the appellant at the appellant's address for delivery.
+- (1) The appeal authority must notify the parties of the date, time and place of a hearing no later than 14 days after the municipal manager submitted the appeal to the appeal authority as contemplated in regulation 30(1) of the Regulations. - (2) The appeal authority will provide notification of the hearing to the appellant at the appellant's address for delivery.

-147 Hearing date
+130. Hearing date

-- (1) A hearing will commence on a date determined by the registrar, which hearing may not take place later than 60 days from the date on which the municipal manager submitted the appeal to the appeal authority. - (2) The parties and the presiding officer may agree to an extension of the date referred to in subsection (1).
+- (1) A hearing will commence on a date determined by the registrar, which hearing may not take place later than 60 days from the date on which the municipal manager submitted the appeal to the appeal authority as contemplated in regulation 30(1) of the Regulations. - (2) The parties and the presiding officer may agree to an extension of the date referred to in subsection (1).